 - Bonaventure Cemetery

-A few other favorites include: Forsyth Park and the Cathedral of St. John the Baptist.
+A few other favorites among Savannah, GA, attractions include: Forsyth Park and the Cathedral of St. John the Baptist.

-That said, I would say you can fit the majority of a visit to Savannah in a full day.
+That said, I would say you can fit the majority of a visit to Savannah in a weekend, at most.
 But I may be biased, living in Charleston.

 The Best of Hipster Charleston’s Guide to Planning an Overnight Visit to Savannah

 If you are planning on spending an overnight in Savannah, be ready for the prices.
 A romantic weekend getaway in Savannah is not cheap.
 But there are plenty of romantic restaurants to enjoy.
-One of my favorite bed and breakfast inns there, the Presidents Quarters Inn, is within walking distance of everything to experience in historic downtown Savannah.
+One of my favorite bed and breakfast inns there, the Foley House Inn, is within walking distance of everything to experience in historic downtown Savannah.